“When are you guys going to come out with a rear big brake kit?”

 Now we’ve talked about function, but we have to give the looks of this billet part some attention.
 The sharp lines and MPP logo really show you that this caliper means business.
 It was quite tricky to design a shape that looks like a traditional caliper considering that this is a sliding caliper design, but we went with what we always do – designed it for function rather than form, and integrated stiffening ribs that carry the load from the three anchor points to the pad surface area.
 Across those ribs, we tied in a landing for our MPP logo.
 We think it looks pretty tough.
 It also works.
 After multiple sessions on the track, we weren’t able to overheat our rear brakes with relatively mild sports pads.

-At this time the outer clamshell is available in a hard anodized finish which matches our MPP.R Stoptech STR-60 368×35 Big Brake Kit calipers, and it is the same type of finish the United States Air Force use on many of their anodized components on fighter jets.
-We’re also working on a powder-coated option to match the front performance caliper, and once we get the color match dialed in that will be available as an option.
+This kit is currently available in both a powder-coated red that matches the OEM Performance front calipers, and a hard anodized finish which matches our MPP.R Stoptech STR-60 368×35 Big Brake Kit calipers, and it is the same type of finish the United States Air Force use on many of their anodized components on fighter jets.

 This MPP.R rear brake system includes the following: